xanarin/KnowledgeTechTeamPresentation/website/content/blog/maven-tutorial.md

 ### POM elements
 - `project` - Mandatory root element.
 - `groupId` - Name of the group the project belongs to.
 Collection of artifacts.
-- `artifactId` - Unit of inidivdual project under a group.
+- `artifactId` - Unit of individual project under a group.
 - `packaging` - Format of how to package project when `mvn package` is run.
-- `dependencies` - Root for list of depenencies.
+- `dependencies` - Root for list of dependencies.
 - `dependency` - Individual unit of a project dependency.
 Needs a `groupId`, `artifactId`, and a `version`.
 - `scope` - Scope level for a project or dependency.
 Can be `compile`, `runtime`, `test`, and `system`.